wazo-platform/wazo-doc/source/system/xivo-auth/xivo-auth.rst

     {"data": {"issued_at": "2015-06-05T10:16:58.557553", "token": "1823c1ee-6c6a-0cdc-d869-964a7f08a744", "uuid": "63f3dc3c-865d-419e-bec2-e18c4b118224", "expires_at": "2015-06-05T11:16:58.557595"}}

 In this example Alice used here XiVO cti client login and password.
-The authentification source is determined by the backend in the POST data.
+The authentication source is determined by the backend in the POST data.

 Alice could also have specified an expiration time on her POST request.
 The expiration value is the number of seconds before the token expires.